- Position: Goalkeeper

 Nick Rimando Professional Experience

-2014: Set the MLS shutout record against old club DC United in week 22, finishing 8th in the West.
+2017: Set the MLS shutout record against old club DC United in week 22, finishing 8th in the West.

 2016: Finished 6th in the West.